 Discard Dragoncraft Deck - How to Play

-In the first few turns, play cheap followers to keep control of the field while increasing your maximum Play Points with Dragonsign and Liu Feng, Goldennote Ward.
-Aim to constantly put new followers into play and aggressively attack the enemy leader's health.
+In the first few turns, play cheap attackers to keep control of the field while using Dragonsign to magically gain extra Play Points.
+Try to keep flooding your side of the field with allies so you can constantly attack the enemy leader's health.

-If you draw Fan of Otohime early in the game, you should play it immediately.
-Use this when you don't have cards to boost your Play Points, or when the opponent has no defenders so you can keep dealing damage to their leader every turn.
+If you happen to draw Fan of Otohime early on, make sure to play it right away.
+'Engage' this amulet when you don't have any cards that boost your Play Points, or when the enemy's side of the field is empty, giving you free attackers to constantly harass the enemy leader.

-Discard Vorlalai and Advent of the Eld Blades
+Throw Away Vorlalai and Advent of the Eld Blades for Massive Benefits

 Mulligan Guide for the Discard Dragoncraft